hyfshishen/SC25-VGC/README.md

 ## 4.1 Memory-efficient Compression (Figure 15)

 Executing following prepared Python script can compile the source code for VGC memory-efficient compression.
+Before reproducing this stage, please make sure the datasets are downloaded and prepared accordingly as Section 2.3.

 ```shell
 $ python3 3-optional-me-compilation.py